Skip to content

 Wind/hail deductible notice

-Texas homeowners policies typically include separate wind and hail deductibles structured as a percentage of dwelling coverage, commonly ranging from 1% to 2% in Abilene and Taylor County.
-On a home insured for $450,000 at a 2% deductible, the out-of-pocket cost is $9,000 before insurance covers repair expenses.
-Homeowners should verify their specific deductible percentage and dollar equivalent on the declarations page, as this figure directly reduces the insurance payout for eligible hail damage.
+Texas wind and hail deductibles are commonly structured as a percentage of your home's insured value, typically ranging from 1% to 2% in Taylor County.
+On a home insured for $178,900 at a 2% deductible, your out-of-pocket obligation would be $3,578 before insurance coverage applies.
+Confirm your specific deductible percentage and dollar amount with your insurance agent, as some policies may offer flat dollar deductibles as an alternative.